-Company, Faculty, Upper Division Faculty, Professional Training Division Faculty, Adult Program Faculty
+Company, Artistic, Upper Division Faculty, Professional Training Division Faculty, Adult Program Faculty

 Tamás Krizsa, of Hungary, is in his 13th season with The Washington Ballet.
 Krizsa graduated from the Hungarian Dance Academy with honors in 2002.
 During his school years, he was offered scholarships to the International Summer Course in Budapest, Elmhurst School for Dance and Performing Arts in England, North Carolina School of the Arts Summer Program, Miami City Ballet School Summer Dance Program, and American Ballet Theatre Summer Intensive.
 During this time, he also performed in Japan, Germany, the United States, Latvia, and Hungary.
 After finishing school, Krizsa danced for Columbia Classical Ballet, Bay Area Houston Ballet & Theatre, Budapest Ballet and Ballet Theater Hagen in leading roles, including Oberon in Midsummer Night’s Dream, Prince in Cinderella, Albrecht in Giselle among others.